tolgailtuzer/bayes-net/README.md

             {"credit_history", "own_telephone,class"}
         };
     ```
-- If the writeCPTtoFile parameter is true, program prints the generated CPT's into csv files.
+- If the writeCPTtoFile parameter is true, program prints the generated CPT's into CSV files.
     ```csharp
         model.Fit(trainPath, true);
     ```